oracle-livelabs/security/database/story/story-hack/story-hack.md

         - Unlike PDB1, which returned all sensitive data from the UNION request, **PDB2 returns no rows**.
         - Remember, this is because the UNION query has not been added into the Allow-list in the DB Firewall policy... as simple as that!

-18. Now, go back to your terminal session to restore the initial Glassfish Application connection string for PDB2 with DB Firewall
+18. Now, go back to your terminal session to restore the initial Glassfish Application connection string for PDB2 without DB Firewall

     ```
     <copy>